donaldwuid/unreal_source_explained/main/main.md

 Render thread is created in `FEngineLoop::PreInit()`([link](https://github.com/EpicGames/UnrealEngine/blob/42cbf957ad0e713dec57a5828f72d116c8083011/Engine/Source/Runtime/Launch/Private/LaunchEngineLoop.cpp#L2339)).

-Notice that sometimes you can see there is another thread running `FRenderingThread::Run()`, this is because render thread will be recreated during viewport resizes([link](https://github.com/EpicGames/UnrealEngine/blob/b4a54829162aa07a28846da2e91147912a7b67d8/Engine/Source/Runtime/RenderCore/Private/RenderingThread.cpp#L171))
+Notice that sometimes you can see there seems to be another thread running `FRenderingThread::Run()` in the Time Profiler, this is because render thread will be recreated during viewport resizes([link](https://github.com/EpicGames/UnrealEngine/blob/b4a54829162aa07a28846da2e91147912a7b67d8/Engine/Source/Runtime/RenderCore/Private/RenderingThread.cpp#L171)), and the Time Profiler captures both the destroyed and recreated render threads.
+There is only one render thread at any given time.

 #### File I/O Threads
+> see "`FAsyncTask<FGenericReadRequestWorker>::DoThreadedWork()`" in the above thread overview image.

 ## Loop